Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is It Worth it?

 2. Comfort is Not a Priority

-Tuk-tuks are not exactly built for comfort.
-The seats are basic, there’s no air conditioning (you’ll be relying entirely on the breeze), and the suspension is almost non-existent.
+Tuk-tuks are not exactly designed for long-distance comfort.
+The seats are basic, there’s no air conditioning (you’ll rely on the breeze), and the suspension is practically non-existent.
+You’ll feel every bump and pothole, and after a few hours, it can take a toll on your back, wrists, and legs.

 3. They’re Slow—Like, Really Slow